Owen-Exon/TTRPG-Residential/Location/City Side.md

 All of the building above ground are made from random pieces of scrap welded together.

-These buildings tend to be commercial not residential and each one is usually made by someone for their own use.
+These buildings tend to be commercial not residential and each one is usually made by someone for their own or community use.
 Some buildings above ground are:

 - [[The greenhouse]]
 - [[The Silos]]